JoshuaSand0val/semantic-props/README.md

 Semantic Props is a collection of semantic CSS custom properties.

 ## Documentation
-This package is still a work-in-progress.
-Documentation will be added at a later date.
+Documentation is available at https://semantic-props.style/

 ## Acknowledgment
 Semantic Props was built by Joshua Elijah Sandoval.